 Conservative treatments for herniated discs usually begin with bed rest, anti-inflammatory and pain medications as needed.
 Applications of hot or iced compresses, sometimes in alternation, are frequently recommended.
 Muscle relaxants may be prescribed to diminish muscle spasms in the back.
 Sometimes a course of physical therapy to stretch and strengthen back and abdominal muscles can provide relief.
 Epidural injections of a corticosteroid may also be administered to reduce nerve irritation and facilitate healing.
 For some patients, chiropractic care or some type of alternative medicine may also provide relief.

 When the condition does not respond to these measures, and the patient is still experiencing pain, surgery may be necessary.
 This is true in approximately 10 percent of all patients with herniated discs.
 The type of procedure performed will depend upon where the herniated disc is located and on the severity of the damage.
 There are several surgical options.
-All of these operations all are performed in the hospital under general anesthesia:
+These operations all are performed in the hospital under general anesthesia:

 - Spinal fusion